 His work is published in the Journal of Historical Research in Music Education, Contributions to Music Education, Music Educators Journal, Maryland Music Educator, New Jersey Tempo, Ohio TRIAD, and American String Teacher.
-He is a contributor to the second edition of the Grove Dictionary of American Music produced by Oxford University Press, who also published his edited book, Valuing Music in Education: A Charles Fowler Reader (2017).
-This collection of 50 essays with critical commentary highlights the role and importance of music and arts education in schools and society.
-Dr. Resta has adjudicated and conducted school music events in Texas, Maryland, Georgia, and Ohio, worked as Advocacy Chair on the Maryland MEA Executive Board, is a past Music and Education Scholar for the Ohio Humanities Council, and is a sitting member of the International Society for Music Education History Standing Committee.
-He is a member of the OMEA Research Committee (2010-forward), has served on the Editorial Board of Contributions to Music Education, and has been Editor of the journal since 2013.
+He is a contributor to the second edition of the Grove Dictionary of American Music produced by Oxford University Press, who also released his book, “Valuing Music in Education: A Charles Fowler Reader” (2017).
+This collection of 50 essays with critical commentary highlights the role and importance of music and arts education in schools and society, tailored to myriad viewpoints and audiences.